 Implementation details: The City of Arlington has an excellent forestry program that serves both boulevard and privately owned trees.
 It promotes tree planting activities, education events, and partners with our forester to promote energy conservation through proper tree species selection and placement guidance.

-Outcome measures/metrics: For seven consecutive years, the City of Arlington has been recognized by the Arbor Day Foundation as “Tree City USA”.
-The City was also awarded the "Growth" award in 2015 for “new or significantly improved activities in 2014” relating to its Tree City/Arbor activities.
+Outcome measures/metrics: For eight consecutive years, the City of Arlington has been recognized by the Arbor Day Foundation as “Tree City USA”.
+The City was also awarded the "Growth" award in 2015 and 2016 for “new or significantly improved activities” relating to its Tree City/Arbor activities.

 Implementation details: The City of Coon Rapids has successfully qualified for the National Tree City USA award for the past 34 consecutive years.
 Coon Rapids has met the following four criteria to become a Tree City USA community: a legally constituted tree body, a community tree ordinance, an active comprehensive community forestry program supported by a minimum of $2.00 per capita, and an Arbor Day observance and proclamation.
 The City of Coon Rapids has met and often exceeded the criteria to qualify for the Tree City USA program since 1975.